omniphx/forrest/README.md

 ```

 #### Resources
-Returns list of available resources for a specific API.
+Returns list of available resources based on the logged in user's permission and API version.
 ```php
 Forrest::resources();
 ```